dockstore/dockstore/README.md

 Eventually, this will be moved out as a proper Maven dependency on https://github.com/common-workflow-language/cwlavro

-## How to perform a Maven release
+### How to perform a Maven release for a Stable Release

-Where 0.2.2 should be modified to the version number of your next release

 1. Create a release tag and iterate pom file versions `mvn release:prepare`
+2. Iterate the versions numbers in the pom.xml files `mvn versions:set -DnewVersion=<release version here>`
+3. Finish the release branch `git hf release finish <your tag here>`
-2. Release from the tag into artifactory (you may need permissions) `mvn release:perform`
+4. Release from the tag into artifactory (you may need permissions) `mvn release:perform`
-3. Merge to master if this is a stable release `git checkout master; git merge <your tag here>`
+5. Change to develop and iterate to a snapshot version `mvn versions:set -DnewVersion=<next release version here>-SNAPSHOT`

-## Encrypted Documents for Travis-CI
+### Encrypted Documents for Travis-CI

 Encrypted documents necessary for confidential testing are handled as indicated in the documents at Travis-CI for
 [files](https://docs.travis-ci.com/user/encrypting-files/#Encrypting-multiple-files) and [environment variables](https://docs.travis-ci.com/user/encryption-keys).